l3ender/nexus-repository-ansiblegalaxy/README.md

 For simplicity, you should check `Enable anonymous access` in the prompts following your first login.

-## Using AnsibleGalaxy With Nexus Repository Manager 3
+## Using Ansible Galaxy With Nexus Repository Manager 3

 [We have detailed instructions on how to get started here!](docs/ansiblegalaxy_user_documentation.md)